sous-chefs/postgresql/README.md

   database cluster.
 If this attribute is not specified, the locale is inherited from the environment that initdb runs in.
 Sometimes you must have a system locale that is not what you want for your database cluster, and this attribute addresses that scenario.
-Valid only for EL-family distros (RedHat/Centos/etc.).
+Valid for EL-family distros (RedHat/Centos/etc.) and Debian, Ubuntu.

 The following attributes are generated in `recipe[postgresql::server]`.